TriRealm/MC-Whitelister/README.md

 ---

-**MC-Whitelister** is a bot that listens and checks roles in discord servers and if a user has `X` role they can whitelist! once `X` role is removed their whitelist will be auto-removed.
+**MC-Whitelister** is a bot that listens and checks roles in MULTIPLE Discord Servers.
+If a user has `X` role they can whitelist! once `X` role is removed their whitelist will be auto-removed.

 This was made due to me wanting a Mod/Plugin/Bot that could handle MULTIPLE Communities to access onto the same server but I couldn't find any.
 So...
 I made it.